t-mullen/observed-remove-set/README.md

 ### `orSet.on('delete', function (element) {})`

 Fires when an element is removed from the set by a *remote* operation. (will **not** fire when `orSet.delete()` is called locally.)

+### `orSet.getState()`

+Get the underlying state of the CRDT.
+Can be used to transfer state to peers that are just joining and have missed operations.
+Keep in mind that operations can be sent while transfering state and a 2-step sync is required.

+### `orSet.setState(state)`

+Set the underlying state of the CRDT.
+Equivalent to passing state into the constructor.